<> <> <> <>

 Writing is also a great way to delve into what's smashing around in your head.
 All the emotions in a breakup can be really confusing; anger, sadness, loneliness, feelings of rejection and uncertainty about the future.

-Writing this out in words on a page can be incredibly clarifying and a great way to get on top of stress and anxiety.
+Writing this out in words on a page can be incredibly clarifying and a great way to get on top of stress.

 Take care of your body